Killing Two Birds with One Stone: Malicious Package Detection in NPM and PyPI using a Single Model of Malicious Behavior Sequence: Evaluation

 \textbf{Incremental Learning Result.} As we are continuously confirming and accumulating true positives and false positives of malicious packages based on our monitoring system, one potential way to reduce false positives is to adopt incremental learning on such true positives and false positives.
-To this~end, we add the true positives and false positives confirmed during the first ten days of our monitoring into~the~original mixed training dataset.
-In particular, we add \todo{184} PyPI packages from \todo{March 03} to \todo{March 12} and \todo{204} NPM Packages from~\todo{March 25} to \todo{April 03}, as reported in the third and sixth row under the column of \textit{Added Train} in Table \ref{table:result-after-retrain}.
-Then, we retrain three models of \tool by augmenting the original mixed training dataset with the new \todo{184} PyPI packages, the new \todo{204} NPM packages, and the new mixed \todo{388} PyPI and NPM packages.
-Finally, we select true positives and false positives confirmed during the second ten days of our monitoring as the new testing dataset.
-In particular, there are \todo{285} PyPI packages from \todo{March 13 to March 22} and \todo{121} NPM packages from \todo{April 04 to April 13}, as reported in the third column in Table \ref{table:result-after-retrain}.
+To this~end, we add the true positives and false positives confirmed\tosemrm{during the first ten days and the \tosem{first} three months} during our monitoring \tosem{from March to June} as two incremental datasets for retraining. \tosem{In particular, we add 750 packages from March, 1,736 packages from March to April, 2,303 packages from March to May and 3,327 packages from March to June, as reported in the third to sixth row, and eight to eleven row under the column of \textit{Added Train} in Table~\ref{table:result-after-retrain}.
+Note that the added training dataset for March contains only PyPI packages because monitoring NPM packages starts from April.} Then, we retrain four models of \tool by augmenting the original mixed training dataset with the new mixed PyPI and NPM packages.
+Finally, we select true positives and false positives confirmed during our monitoring from July to October as the new testing dataset.
+In particular, there are \todo{1,135} PyPI packages and \todo{1,504} NPM packages as reported in the third column in Table \ref{table:result-after-retrain}.